 Edit: found out these are Citroen 2 CV models.

 Some historic spots during our walking tour of Le Marais.

 We were thrilled to meet this whippet, Mya.

 We grabbed some savoury crèpes from a vendor on the street and ate them on a bench nearby and watched the people.
 Amazingly there were cars trying to squeeze through these tiny pedestrian-filled streets.

-Paul had the egg and cheese, and I had ham and cheese.
+Paul had the egg and cheese, and I had the ham and cheese.

-After our crèpes we saw this ice cream place where you build your own and then pay by weight.
-We shared a pistachio and salted caramel ice cream cup, which we added a few raspberries, mini chocolate chips and some pralines.
+After our crèpes we saw this ice cream place where you build your own, and then pay by weight.
+We shared a pistachio and salted caramel ice cream cup, in which we added a few raspberries, mini chocolate chips and some pralines.
 It was really good.